Cheap Eats in North York: 11 Spots Under $20 (May 2026)

 You don't need to spend $30+ to eat well in North York.
-From $7 crispy burgers at Fairview Mall to $10 soup-filled fried bao going viral on XiaoHongShu, the neighbourhood is packed with spots where the price tag is small but the flavour is massive.
-We ranked the top 8 cheap eats under $20 with prices, what to order, and a budget crawl route around Yonge & Finch.
+From $7.25 crispy burgers at Fairview Mall to $10.29 soup-filled fried bao on Yonge — and a Michelin-recognized ramen shop with lines out the door — the neighbourhood is packed with spots where the price tag is small but the flavour is massive.
+Below, 12 cheap eats under $20, a side-by-side price-comparison table, and a budget crawl route around Yonge & Finch — every venue verified open as of May 2026.

 Quick answer: The best cheap eat in North York is Sang-Ji Fried Bao at 5461 Yonge St — 4 crispy soup-filled bao for $10.29.
 For the absolute cheapest meal, Bingz Crispy Burger at CF Fairview Mall starts at $7.25.
 For the biggest portion per dollar, Khorak Supermarket at 6125 Yonge St serves Persian platters that feed 1.5 people for $15–24.